On The Sea: A Coastal Show Garden

 The main body of the garden I already knew, basically very similar to my own garden space but some different plants timed for the July show.
 The Sonnet ends with reference to ’some old cavern’ and although I could tie in the rough sea, the odd shell and maybe even the horizon I knew the ultimate prize depended on presenting a garden which fully represented the Sonnet.
 So I casually added a large chalk archway to the front of my design as the mouth of the cavern (not enough room or materials for a whole cavern).

-The wideness of the sea was to be made by having acrylic mirrors on each side of the 8 by 6-meter garden and I had long since wanted to make a path to look like sandbars which we did with an old favourite material, roof battens.
-It wasn’t until I looked up Hecate in a very old book, in a bookshop in Arundel, that I realised I needed a sculptor.
-In the same bookshop, a Herculean figure was photographed rising from a cliff face, some of the natural features making up his hair.
-I wanted to recreate this semi-camouflaged look for the three faces of Hecate, apparently the most powerful of the Titan Gods.
+It wasn’t until I looked up Hecate in very old book, in bookshop in Arundel, that I realised I needed a sculptor.
+In the same bookshop a Herculean figure was photographed rising from a cliff face, some of the natural features making up his hair.
+I wanted to recreate this semi-camouflaged look for the three faces of Hecate, the most powerful of the Titan Gods.

-My ‘On the Sea’ show garden was selected to be the English Poets’ Garden featured on BBC2 in their coverage, which you can see below and follow up on the BBC Website I must thank in particular Lou Johns for her hard work and also Dave of Meadowgate Nursery in Sidlesham, for bringing a white cliff to Hampton Court.
+I must thank in particular Lou Johns for her hard work and also Dave of Meadowgate Nursery, for bringing a white cliff to Hampton Court.